 Technology is the skeleton of a security system.
 People are the muscle.

-That means having honest conversations with your household about how the system works and why it matters.
-It means knowing your neighbors well enough that you'd notice an unfamiliar face.
-It means making sure everyone in your home knows what to do if an alarm goes off—not just how to silence it.
+For homeowners, that means having honest conversations with your household about how the system works and why it matters — and making sure everyone knows what to do if an alarm goes off, not just how to silence it.

-It also means being realistic about your own habits.
-The most sophisticated lock in the world doesn't help if you prop the side door open on warm evenings.
-Security systems work best when they're aligned with how you actually live.
+It also means being realistic about actual habits — yours and your team's.
+The most sophisticated lock in the world doesn't help if the loading dock door gets propped open every afternoon.
+Security systems work best when they're aligned with how people actually move through a space.

 ---